bhbdev/bhbdev-com/content/about.md

 Now go be a Web Tek, programming full-stack.
 Like a senior we begin rolling code back-to-back.

-The past beckons, we are back with fresh knowledge and spice.
+The past beckons, we are back with knowledge and spice.
 We build, explore, grow our skills with might.

-Hey, it's a girl! you're a dad, whoa out of mind.
+Hey, it's a girl!
+You're a dad, whoa, out of mind.
-Learn the hard stuff, keep truckin, theres mountains to climb.
+Learn the hard stuff, keep truckin, there's mountains to climb.

 New faces, same places, another child, it's a boy!
-With one of each, our life is filled with joy.
+With one of each, now our life is filled with joy.

-Change is on the horizon, we accept our destined fate.
+Change is on the horizon, our time here has been great.
 Meet new teams + learn more things, the journey continues... wait?

 The future is here, in this point in time.